 The Group also enters into nonmonetary transactions to exchange online broadcasting rights of content assets with other online video broadcasting companies from time to time.
 The exchanged content assets provide rights for each party to broadcast the content assets received on its own platform only.
 Each transferring party retains the right to continue broadcasting the exclusive content on its own platform and/or sublicense the rights to the content it surrendered in the exchange.
 The Group accounts for these nonmonetary exchanges based on the fair value of the asset received.
 Barter revenues are recognized in accordance with the same revenue recognition criteria above.
-The Group estimates the fair value of the content assets received using a market approach based on various factors, including the purchase price of similar non-exclusive and/or exclusive contents, broadcasting schedule, cast and crew, theme, popularity, and box office.
-The transaction price of barter transaction is calculated on an individual content asset basis.
+The Group estimates the fair value of the content assets received using a market approach based on various factors, including the purchase price of similar non-exclusive and/or exclusive content asset basis.
 For a significant barter transaction, the Group further reviews the fair value by analyzing against the cost of the content assets bartered out and/or engages a third-party valuation firm to assess the reasonableness of its fair value.
 The attributable cost of sublicensing transactions, whether for cash or through nonmonetary exchanges, is recognized as cost of revenues through the amortization of the sublicensing right component of the exclusive content assets.